Ciputat

 Ciputat is a town and an administrative district (kecamatan) in the city of South Tangerang, in Banten Province on Java, Indonesia and is inside the Greater Jakarta metropolitan area.
-It covers an area of 21.11 km^{2} and had a population of 192,205 at the 2010 Census and 202,722 at the 2020 Census; the official estimate as at mid 2023 was 222,186.
+It covers an area of 21.11 km^{2} and had a population of 192,205 at the 2010 Census and 202,722 at the 2020 Census; the official estimate as of mid-2023 was 222,186.

 Communities

-Ciputat District is sub-divided into seven urban communities (kelurahan), listed below with their areas and their officially-estimated populations as at mid 2022, together with their postcodes.
+Ciputat District is sub-divided into seven urban communities (kelurahan), listed below with their areas and their officially-estimated populations as of mid-2022, together with their postcodes.